Have you ever dreamed of stepping back in time and encountering creatures from millions of years ago?

 The dinosaur footprints can easily be found on the rocky shores to the right-hand side of Salema Beach as you face the sea, or rather the western end of Praia da Salema.

 Accessing the site is relatively easy.
-At mid to low tide the dinosaur footprints can be reached by walking along the beach.
+At mid to low tide, the dinosaur footprints can be reached by walking along the beach.
 Look for the wooden steps leading down from the cliff past the Atlântico restaurant.

 A short walk towards the rocks reveals a flat rock bed – there, etched in time, are the dinosaur footprints!